AkashShahriar55/All-You-Need-In-Android/README.md

 ### Modularization

-> **_Note:_** Modularization is a practice of organizing a codebase into loosely coupled and self contained parts.
+Modularization is a practice of organizing a codebase into loosely coupled and self contained parts.
 Each part is a module.
-> Each module is independent and serves a clear purpose.
-By dividing a problem into smaller and easier to solve subproblems,
-> you reduce the complexity of designing and maintaining a large system.
+Each module is independent and serves a clear purpose.
+By dividing a problem into smaller and easier to solve subproblems, you reduce the complexity of designing and maintaining a large system.

 ![Sample dependency graph](https://developer.android.com/static/topic/modularization/images/1_sample_dep_graph.png)